odoo/documentation/content/applications/productivity/calendar/outlook.rst

 .. image:: outlook/azure-register-application.png
    :align: center
-   :alt: The "Supported account type" and "Redirect URI" settings in the Microsoft Azure AD portal.
+   :alt: The "Supported account type" and "Redirect URI" settings in the Microsoft Entra ID portal.

 For more information on the restrictions and limitations of URIs, `check this page <https://docs. microsoft.com/en-us/azure/active-directory/develop/reply-url>`_.